powersync-ja/powersync-flutter-firebase-nodejs-todolist-demo/README.md

 1. Create `lists` and `todos` tables.
 2. Create a publication called `powersync` for `lists` and `todos`.
-3. Enable row level security, allowing users to only view and edit their own data.
+3. Enable row level security (RLS), allowing users to only view and edit their own data.
 4. Create a trigger to populate some sample data when a user registers.

 We won't be using the Supabase Flutter SDK for this demo, but rather as a hosted PostgresSQL database that the app connects to.